julievrnt/easi-gui/docs/source/adding_nodes.rst

 7 - Opening the Node
 --------------------

-This is the last step !
+This is the last step!
 Go back to ``MainWindow.h``.
 Among the open functions, add the following one:

 .. code-block:: cpp

    void openFooNode(QGraphicsProxyWidget* parentProxyNode, YAML::Node* node, QSharedPointer<QStringList> inputs);

 Add the definition of this method in ``mainwindow.cpp`` (right-click on the method, then "Refactor", finally "Add Definition in mainwindow.cpp").
-It has three parameters: the proxy of the parent node, to which our foo node needs to be connected, our foo node as ``YAML::Node``, and the outputs of the parent, which become the inputs of our foo node.
+It has three parameters: the proxy of the parent node, to which our **Foo** node needs to be connected, our **Foo** node as ``YAML::Node``, and the outputs of the parent, which become the inputs of our **Foo** node.
 Since it doesn't need any input, you can add the following line to avoid the warnings:

 .. code-block:: cpp